 Constituents of Ayawaso West Wuogon Lament Broken Bridge

-- Constituents of Ayawaso West Wuogon and neighbouring areas have campaigned for change, demanding urgent government action to address the heavily damaged bridge
+- Constituents of Ayawaso West Wuogon and neighbouring areas have protested for change, demanding urgent government action to address the heavily damaged bridge in the community

 - The concerned citizens called on their MPs to collaborate in repairing the bridge, which has caused frequent flooding and disrupted daily life in the community